nmcdev/CMA-AIM-GFS-Fengqing/readme.md

 ## Quick Start

 Once downloading the model and sample data, follow these steps to install the necessary environment and run the inference script.
+When using **onnxruntime-gpu**, the model requires **26.5 GB** of GPU memory to run effectively.
+Please ensure you have a GPU with sufficient memory for optimal performance.

 1. Install dependencies